+Here is an overview of prostitution in Vientiane.
 Laos is a small landlocked-country in Southeast Asia surrounded by more populated countries like Thailand with very active commercial sex scenes.
-Like it’s Eastern neighbor Vietnam, Laos officially prohibits not only the sale of sexual services but also cohabitation of any sort between foreigners and Lao nationals who they have not married.
+Like it’s Eastern neighbor Vietnam, Laos officially prohibits the sale of sexual services and also cohabitation of any sort between foreigners and Lao nationals who they have not married.

 Vientiane, the capital city of Laos, is located just over the Mekong River from Thailand.
 It’s a small city by any standard, but especially when compared to cities like Bangkok or Saigon.
 One could probably cover most of the city in a day or two but all that is unseen to the naked eye would undoubtedly remain that way.
 Learning the ins and out would require a lot more time, and that’s something that most single male visitors don’t usually have as they often visit only on short visa runs from Thailand.
 I don’t claim to be an expert but I do know some things.

-The easiest way for foreign guys to hook up with local ladies in the capital is through the limited freelance scene that exists.
+With little dating scene and few Lao ladies using dating websites the most common way foreign guys seem to find sex in the capital is with the limited number of freelancer prostitutes.
 Starting at about six or seven in the evening people start heading to a small rooftop bar in a place called Bor Pennyang.
 It’s a small building on the riverfront that everyone knows.
 Accessing the bar requires a climb up four flights of stairs.

 The bar serves a variety of drinks and mediocre food and has a few pool tables in the back that seem to be forever occupied.
 The place attracts a mix of expats, hippie backpacker types, binge drinkers, locals out for a bit of fun and a handful of freelancers.
 When I say handful, I mean it.
 They certainly don’t dominate.
 The vast majority of people at the bar are regular old customers.